randyzwitch/Twitter.jl/README.md

 - DataFrame methods for generic `Dict` responses
 - Keyword arguments for returning DataFrame (to remove step in data retrieval process)
 - Ability to save authentication keys to file, remove need for authentication each time
-- Create Read The Docs documentation
+- Create detailed documentation
-- Create OAuth functions (not getting done until someone else submits a PR)
+- Create OAuth Twitter authentication functions